tsbmediaventure/ConsCent-docs/docs/amp.md

     </div>
 ````

-Please note that you  must modify the code to handle the subscription button tap or you may remove the subscription button bit altogether
+Please note that  if you do not use ConsCent's subscription, and have your own system, you can modify the on-click tap of the amp button manually after removing the templating condition.
-**You must also include CSS for the above ConsCent paywall on your amp page.** Include the following CSS block in a style tag on your page:
+**You must also include CSS for the above ConsCent paywall on your amp page.** Include the following CSS block in a separate index.css file and make sure you include it in your main page, or add the styles in your main page.

 ```

     .csc-wrapper {
       width: 750px;
       margin: auto;